 Those who love cycling can ride on over 80 km of cycle paths between Trentino and Veneto.
 In the two lakes of Caldonazzo and Levico, that are between the cleanest in Italy, you can practice swimming, canoeing and sailing, but you can also relax on the beaches, many of which are also equipped with many games for children.
 Those who prefer hiking can discover mountain huts, where children can also “adopt a cow”.

-In Levico Terme, a few kilometers from Arte Sella, you can stay in a beautiful and eco-friendly B&B, built of wood and clay.
-Mondinovo B&B offers comfortable rooms with private bathroom and terrace, and good organic breakfast.
+In Strigno, a few kilometers from Arte Sella, you can stay in a beautiful and eco-friendly farmhouse, built of wood and clay.
+BLUM offers comfortable rooms with a private bathroom and terrace, and good organic breakfast.